grubersjoe/slide-menu/README.md

 # Slide Menu

-*A simple multilevel CSS menu, with a slide effect*.
+*A simple multilevel CSS menu, with a slide effect and various options*.

 **[Demo](https://grubersjoe.github.io/slide-menu)**